What does 3D Secure payment mean & how does it work?

 • Interoperability domain (the infrastructure provided by the card company to support 3D Secure)

-From the consumer’s perspective, the transaction process resembles the following:
+At the buyer’s end, the transaction process resembles the following:

-1. The cardholder types their card information onto the payment form.
+• The cardholder types their card information onto the payment form

-2. The system checks that the card details are valid and then checks that the 3D Secure solution is active.
+• The system checks that the card details are valid, then checks that the 3D Secure solution is active

-3. The cardholder is redirected to a new form where they need to verify their identity.
-They can do this via a security question or two-factor authentication.
+• The cardholder is redirected to a new form where they need to verify their identity.
+They can do this via a security question or two-factor authentication

-4. The acquirer verifies the information.
-If there are no errors, then the payment will be accepted.
+• The acquirer verifies the information.
+If there are no errors, then the payment will be accepted

-5. Finally, the cardholder is redirected to a confirmation page which tells them the status of their transaction: either approved or declined.
+• Finally, the cardholder is redirected to a confirmation page which tells them the status of their transaction: either approved or denied

 Advantages of 3D Secure

-3D Secure can be useful to both merchants and customers when it comes to card payments.
-Below are some of the key advantages of the solution:
+3D Secure can be beneficial to both merchants and customers when it comes to card payments.
+Below are some of the key advantages of the solution.

 Change in chargeback fraud liability

 Usually, merchants are liable for chargebacks, making chargeback fraud more costly and stressful for merchants.
-However, with successful 3D Secure authentication, the liability for fraud-related chargebacks lies with the issuing bank.
+However, with successful 3D Secure authentication, the liability for chargebacks related to fraud lies with the issuing bank.

 Lower risk of card-not-present (CNP) fraud

 CNP fraud happens when a fraudster uses stolen credit card details to buy something online.
-In the first half of 2023, UK businesses lost £173.8 million to CNP fraud.
-Because 3D Secure requires extra information from cardholders, such as security questions and two-factor authentication codes, it prevents many fraudulent transactions.
+In 2020, UK businesses lost £453 million to CNP fraud.
+Due to the fact 3D Secure requires extra information from cardholders, such as security questions and two-factor authentication codes, many fraudulent transactions are prevented.

 Disadvantages of 3D Secure